datocms/old-website/src/docs/plugins/creating-a-new-plugin.md

 When building an plugin, you might feel the need to add some configuration options, so that you can reuse the same plugin with slight differences multiple times in different fields.

-There are two types of configuration parameters that can be set up for an plugin:
+There are two types of configuration parameters that can be set up:

 * **Global parameters** are project-wide settings and are applied to every field within the project that uses the plugin.
 You can set them up under the *Settings > Plugins* section;
 * **Instance parameters** are field-specific settings.
 Every time you assing an plugin to a field you can set different parameters directly within the Presentation tab of the fields's settings.